bvancilku/awesome-data-effectiveness/README.md

 ### Resources

 ## Reproducibility
 Will anyone else be able to carry out your analysis in your absence?
 Will you be able to carry out your own analysis again in 3 months?
 3 years?

+“non-reproducible single occurrences are of no significance to science” - Karl Popper Can your public results be followed so that some other institutions can perform the same analysis?

 ### Advice
+1. Document your work as you go!
+	1. Use the standard of 'can someone else re-perform these tasks based on what is written here?'
+In 3 months, you might be that 'someone else' in 3 months.
+	1. Refrain from using too many acronyms and buzzwords that are difficult for others to follow.
+1.

 ### Resources